Bribery and corruption allegations can be extremely complex and can involve many different sectors or areas of the law.

-Duncan Lewis fraud solicitors have acknowledged expertise in case building based on a sound knowledge of the criminal justice system – and the ability to assemble compelling evidence and documentation in fraud cases.
+Our fraud solicitors have acknowledged expertise in case building based on a sound knowledge of the criminal justice system and the ability to assemble compelling evidence and documentation in fraud cases.

-Duncan Lewis represents clients at Police Stations, Magistrates’ Courts, Crown Courts, and at Appeal Courts such as the Court of Appeal – and has highly experienced Higher Court Advocates with a background in conducting serious fraud cases.
+Our lawyers are able to represent clients at police stations, Magistrates’ Courts, Crown Courts, and the Court of Appeal.
+The team also includes highly experienced Higher Court Advocates with a background in conducting serious fraud cases.

-Duncan Lewis has considerable expertise in handling very high court costs (VHCC) cases involving financial fraud.
+Duncan Lewis has considerable expertise in handling high-value crime cases involving financial fraud.

 There are Duncan Lewis offices across England and Wales and our fraud lawyers can usually reach a client at a police station or court within 45 minutes to advise on charges.

-We aim for the best possible outcome for clients facing bribery and corruption charges – call Duncan Lewis during office hours on 0333 772 0409 for expert legal advice on all fraud charges.
+We aim for the best possible outcome for clients facing bribery and corruption charges – call us during office hours on 0333 772 0409 for expert legal advice on all fraud charges.

 For 24/7 help at a police station, call the Duncan Lewis Emergency Hotline on 0333 772 0607.

-Duncan Lewis advises clients who are facing fraud charges – or who may be interviewed in relation to bribery and corruption allegations – to contact us as soon as possible.
+We advise clients who are facing fraud charges, or who may be interviewed in relation to bribery and corruption allegations, to contact us as soon as possible.

-Duncan Lewis fraud solicitors can advise even before a charge for bribery and corruption is brought – and a solicitor from our specialist fraud department can attend a police station fraud interview conducted by the police, Serious Fraud Office or HM Revenue and Customs.
+Our fraud solicitors can advise even before a charge for bribery and corruption is brought, and a solicitor from our specialist fraud department can attend a police station fraud interview conducted by the police, Serious Fraud Office or HMRC.

 Duncan Lewis is a leading provider of Legal Aid criminal defence services.
 Legal Aid is means tested and may only be available in certain circumstances, our team can advise further on this at the initial client meeting.

 In cases where a client may not be eligible for Legal Aid, we offer competitively priced fee levels for private client representation – with fixed fees and advance notice of any costs whenever possible.